Sbai7/FARLib/README.md

 end program mp_demo1
 ```

 The first section of the output file '*mp_matrix_solver.txt*' is shown below.
-It monitors the sequence of allocations (+ sign in first column) and deallocation (- sign in first column) and where they occur.
+It monitors the sequence of allocations (+ sign in first column) and deallocations (- sign in first column) and where they occur.
 Hence, this straightforwardly accelerates detection of memory leaks in large fortran based software projects.
 ```
  Mode                                   Array               Subroutine                   Module
  ----                                --------               ----------                   ------